How Dr. Bronner’s, Seventh Generation, Patagonia, Danone North America, and Ben & Jerry’s conduct environmental management

 - Cost savings

 Dr. Bronner’s has been using Flock Freight’s shared truckload service for inbound shipments, receiving truckload (TL)-quality service for a fraction of the price.
-What’s more, the shipments that Dr. Bronner’s has moved with Flock Freight’s shared truckload solution since May 2020 (the beginning of their partnership) have resulted in 24% fewer transportation-related emissions than if they’d moved via less-than truckload (LTL) service.
+What’s more, the shipments that Dr. Bronner’s has moved with Flock Freight’s shared truckload solution since May 2020 (the beginning of their partnership) have resulted a 24% emissions reduction compared to if they’d moved via less-than truckload (LTL) service.
 With shared truckload shipping, Flock Freight is helping the soap maker achieve supply chain sustainability in an unpredictable freight landscape.

 Seventh Generation explores alternative trucking solutions